Anambra State: Local government areas

-Location

-Boundaries are formed by Delta State to the west, Imo State and Rivers State to the south, Enugu State to the east, and Kogi State to the north.
-The name was derived from the Anambra River (Omambala) which flows through the area and is a tributary of the River Niger.

-Anambra is the eighth-most populated state in the Federal Republic of Nigeria and the second-most densely populated state in Nigeria after Lagos State.
-The stretch of more than 45 km between the towns of Oba and Amorka contains a cluster of numerous thickly populated villages and small towns, giving the area an estimated average density of 1,500–2,000 persons per square kilometre.

-IDP camps for flood victims

-Many internally displaced persons (IDP) have been set up in different locations in Anambra State to accommodate the flood victims who fled their homes for safety.
-About 27 Internally Displaced Persons camps have been provided by Anambra State government while flood victims provided emergency camps for themselves when the official camps cannot accommodate them.

 Economy

+Anambra houses the first Nigerian vehicle manufacturer, Innoson, an automobile manufacturer, located in Nnewi.

+People all over West Africa travel to Onitsha and Nnewi to trade, which boost the internal revenue of the state.
+Onitsha is among the top commercial cities in Africa.

 Agriculture is an important economic sector in Anambra.
 Oil palms, maize, rice, yams and cassava are among the crops grown.
 Fishing is also part of the economic mainstay of Anambra State more especially for communities along the riverine areas.

-Anambra houses the first Nigerian vehicle manufacturer, Innoson, an automobile manufacturer, located in Nnewi.

-People all over West Africa travel to Onitsha to trade, which boost the internal revenue of the state, making it one of the top commercial towns in Africa.

 Anambra is a home of innovation, inventions and creativity.
-There has been several innovations in Anambra, due to its appreciation of education, which has added to the state's GDP.
-One of those was in 2018, when two brothers, Atikpo Chukwuebuka and Ubaka Chukwuebuka, were the first to invent a machine, that could wash off the bitterness from bitter leaf (a highly nutritious vegetable).
+There have been several innovations in Anambra, due to its appreciation of education, which has added to the state's GDP.
+One of those was in 2018, when two brothers, Atikpo Chukwuebuka and Ubaka Chukwuebuka, were the first to invent a machine, that could wash off the bitterness from bitter-leaf (a popular vegetable staple in Nigeria).
 This machine will greatly improve the productivity of vegetable farming in the state.

-The export of agricultural items is a continual boost to Anambra Internal Generated Revenue, as in 2017, $5 million was generated from the export of washed bitter leaf.
+The export of agricultural items is a continual boost to Anambra Internal Generated Revenue.
+In 2017, the state generated $5 million from the export of washed bitter leaf.

 There is a huge deposit of oil and gas in Nigeria, with the Anambra Basin having a great potential of 1000 trillion cubic feet of gas reserves untapped.
-Having more than 13 oil wells situated in Anambra, Anambra state has the capacity to produce more than 100,000 barrels of crude oil per day, with indigenous companies like Orient Petroleum, and Sterling Oil Exploration and Production Co.
+Having more than 13 oil wells situated in Anambra, the state has the capacity to produce more than 100,000 barrels of crude oil per day, with indigenous companies like Orient Petroleum, and Sterling Oil Exploration and Production Co.
 LTD (SEEPCO), already leading the way.